uf-mil/mil/MIL-Local-Network.md

 * The unmanaged switch connects to
     * The mil-plumbusi server
     * The mil-johnny-five workstation
-    * The Sub8 Router (a dual band wireless router that acts as a network access point)
+    * The SubjuGator Router (a dual band wireless router that acts as a network access point)
         * This cable runs across the room through the ceiling (and looks super professional)
     * There are two open ports for future connections
         * Daniel is using one of these at the time of writing

-* The Sub8 Router connects to
+* The SubjuGator Router connects to
-    * Sub8 is connected via the tether spool
+    * SubjuGator 8 is connected via the tether spool
     * There are three open ports for future connections
         * Ralph and David are using two of these at the time of writing
     * This operates in access point mode, enabling wireless access to the network